Alfresco/docs-alfresco/media-management/latest/using/index.md

 Alfresco Media Management allows you to view and manipulate your digital assets in Alfresco Content Services.

-Features provided with Media Management include video support and enhanced image manipulation; for example, video thumbnails and proxies, video trim, time-coded comments for video, and image crop and rotate capabilities.
+Features provided with Media Management include video support and enhanced image manipulation, for example, video thumbnails and proxies, video trim, time-coded comments for video, and image crop and rotate capabilities.
 A dark site theme is also available.

 You can embed metadata into a file using rules, with the Embed properties as metadata in content action, and view metadata in Alfresco and in an image editor.
 See [Working with metadata](LINK) for more information about extracting and embedding metadata.